 To safeguard content in your organization's Sumo Logic account perform the following tasks before deleting or deactivating a user.

 A user designated as Account Owner cannot be deleted.
 To transfer ownership, the account owner must do this on the Account page.
-See Changing the Account Owner.
+For more information, see Cloud Flex Accounts or Cloud Flex Credits Accounts, depending on your Sumo Logic packaging.

 Verify if the user has an IP address that should be removed under Administration > Security.